Fidelisesq/Cloud-DevOps-Daily-Challenge/Day-4/Documentation.md

 #### Step-by-Step Guide

 1. **Install RabbitMQ on All 3 Nodes:**
-   Use the following **bash script** as EC2 user data during instance launch or save it and run on each EC2 instance:
+   Use a **bash script** as EC2 user data during instance launch or save it and run on each EC2 instance.
    The bash script I used is named `rabbitmq_installation.sh` in my git repository.
 It includes all the plugins needed to help Prometheus scrape metrics from RabbitMQ.

    ![RabbitMQ runing](https://github.com/Fidelisesq/Cloud-DevOps-Daily-Challenge/blob/main/Day-4/3-Node%20AWS%20Setup%20Images/rabbitmq-running-1.png)